 Samples of vine biomass were harvested immediately prior to mechanical termination for determination of fresh weight vine yield.
 Harvested tubers were mechanically sorted into weight classes and graded (USDA, 1997), and fresh weight tuber yield was determined as the sum of all weight classes and tuber grades.
 Harvested biomass was oven dried at 60ºC to determine dry matter content of vines and tubers.
 Dry weight tuber and vine biomass was calculated as the product of fresh weight and dry matter content for each tissue respectively.
 Total N concentration of vines and tubers was determined from subsamples of plant tissues with either combustion analysis (Elementar Vario EL III, Elementar Americas Inc., Mt.
 Laurel, NJ) using standard methods (Horneck and Miller, 1998), or with the salicylic Kjeldahl method.
 Total N content of vines and tubers was calculated as the product of N concentration and dry weight biomass for each tissue respectively.
 Total plant N content [NPlant] (kg N ha-1) was calculated from the sum of tuber and vine N content.
 Total plant dry weight biomass [W] (Mg dry wt. ha-1) was calculated from the sum of vine and tuber dry weight biomass.
 Plant N concentration [%NPlant] (g N 100 g-1) was calculated as the ratio of NPlant to W.

 Whole-plant samples were also regularly collected during the period of late-May to early-September (Table 4).
-Two to three plants were harvested from each plot on four to six dates each year with vines, roots, and tubers discriminated from each other.
+Two to three plants were harvested from each plot on four to six dates each year with vines, roots, and tubers each measured separately.
 Dry weight biomass, N concentration, and N content for vines and tubers were determined for these in-season plant tissue samples using the methods described above.
 Calculations for W, NPlant, and %NPlant were also equivalent to the methods previously described.